takao0701/shellscripts/README.md

 It's the sample shell scripts

 ## init.d
 scripts to start, stop, restart or status your app.
-You just amend the following variables to get started.
+You just edit the following variables to get started.

 APP_USER=user<br/>
 APP_HOME="/home/user/app"<br/>